1000nettles/hey-wait/README.md

 ## Known Limitations :x:

 * No rotation allowed on Hey, Wait! tiles
-* On some grid sizes, drawing a Hey, Wait! tile in a partial grid square may not trigger on token movement into that square
 * Accessibility issues - red and green aren't the best colours to use here.
 Eventually we'd like to move to the Hey, Wait! tiles having some sort of pattern in them denoting the tile's triggered status

 ## Future Planned Features :crystal_ball: